-During the year, the Company was successful in establishing a finance facility with Bluebay Investments (an entity to which Mr Wong is Director) to provide ongoing working capital.
-The initial loan was for an amount of AUD 300,000 has been extended subsequent to year end by a period of 12 months and \$200,000.
-This loan is unsecured and accrues interest at the rate of 1% per month (which equates to an annualised rate of interest of 12.11%).
-The loan is repayable on or before 30 June 2015 ("End Date") and subject to any requirements for shareholder approval, may be converted into shares at the weighted variable average price of shares in WPI in the 20 business days prior to the End Date.
+During the prior year, the Company was successful in establishing a finance facility with Bluebay Investments (an entity to which Mr Wong is Director) to provide ongoing working capital.
+The initial loan was for an amount of AUD 300,000 and was extended by a period of 12 months and \$200,000.
+This loan was unsecured and accrued interest at the rate of 1% per month (which equates to an annualised rate of interest of 12.11%).
+The loan was repaid on 30 June 2015 ("End Date").

-On 1 July 2010, the Group entered into an agreement with Cicero Corporate Services Pty Ltd (an entity Mr Walker holds a 54% equity stake) (Cicero) defining the terms of engagement for the provision of administration services by Cicero as a contractor to the Group.
-Cicero Corporate Services Pty Ltd was paid fees totalling \$144,225 during the year ended 30 June 2014 (2013:\$ 131,629) pursuant to the Administration Agreement.
-Subsequent to the end of the Period on 1 September 2012 the Group entered into an agreement with Cicero Corporate Services Pty Ltd (Cicero) defining the terms of engagement for the provision of administration services by Cicero as a contractor to the Group.
+On 1 September 2012, the Group entered into an agreement with Cicero Corporate Services Pty Ltd (an entity Mr Walker holds a 54% equity stake) (Cicero) defining the terms of engagement for the provision of administration services by Cicero as a contractor to the Group.
+Cicero Corporate Services Pty Ltd was paid fees totalling \$56,000 during the year ended 30 June 2015 (2014:\$ 144,225) pursuant to the Administration Agreement.
 Cicero will provide the office rent, book-keeping, company secretarial and administration services to the Company for a monthly fee of \$4,000 plus GST.
 The agreement can be terminated by 1 months notice by either party.